awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. Expand **Advanced Details**\.

-1. Next to **User data**, with the **As text** option selected, type the following to install the AWS CodeDeploy agent as the Amazon EC2 instance is launched\.
+1. Next to **User data**, with the **As text** option selected, type the following to install the CodeDeploy agent as the Amazon EC2 instance is launched\.

    **For Amazon Linux and RHEL**